Bluwave-Ai And Sunbank, An Independent Power Producer, Enable Dispatchable Renewables AI Integrated With Microsoft Azure

-(MENAFN- ACCESSWIRE) Sunbank is a Joint Venture With Samsung Renewables and the City of Summerside
+(MENAFN- ACN NewsWire) BluWave-ai and Sunbank, an Independent Power Producer, Enable Dispatchable Renewables AI Integrated With Microsoft Azure Sunbank is a Joint Venture With Samsung Renewables and the City of Summerside

 Sunbank boosts the city's renewable generation with 21.6 MW of solar and a 10 MW/20 MWH hour battery, augmenting a 12 MW wind farm supplying the city.
 Integrated with Microsoft Azure, the cloud-based software solution from BluWave-ai optimizes the operation of Sunbank to make the most of available renewables, which cuts net energy costs and reduces the carbon footprint of the city.